Greatmedy/CYBER-SECURITY-CAPSTONE-PROJECT/README.md

 # CYBER-SECURITY-CAPSTONE-PROJECT
-The file contains a capstone project on cyber security, several task wERE carried out on wireshark, NMAP, Legion, Packet-Tracer, and OWASP ZAP.
+The file contains a capstone project on cyber security, several task were carried out on wireshark, NMAP, Legion, Packet-Tracer, and OWASP ZAP.